lvgl/lvgl/docs/widgets/extra/keyboard.md

 ### New Keymap
 You can specify a new map (layout) for the keyboard with `lv_keyboard_set_map(kb, map)` and `lv_keyboard_set_ctrl_map(kb, ctrl_map)`.
 Learn more about the [Button matrix](/widgets/core/btnmatrix) object.
-Keep in mind that, using following keywords will have the same effect as with the original map:
+Keep in mind that using following keywords will have the same effect as with the original map:
 - `LV_SYMBOL_OK` Apply.
 - `LV_SYMBOL_CLOSE` or `LV_SYMBOL_KEYBOARD` Close.
 - `LV_SYMBOL_BACKSPACE` Delete on the left.